Witnesses Describe What Happened in Moments Leading Up to Laguna Woods Church Shooting

 As members walked in, some of them spotted a man in his 60s, acting strange and carrying newspapers, Huang said.
 No one in the small, tight-knit congregation knew him.

-Witnesses say he then began locking the doors, and moments later, the first shots rang out, Huang said.
+Witnesses say he then began locking the doors, and moments later, the first shots were fired, Huang said.

 Witnesses also told Huang that the pastor threw a chair at the gunman after he opened fire.
 The gunman then dropped his weapon.